-Jo Rickards is the Chair of the London office’s White Collar Crime & Investigations Group where she represents a wide range of companies and individuals.
+Jo Rickards is Co-Chair of the White Collar Defense & Special Investigations Practice where she represents a wide range of companies and individuals.
 Jo is recognised as a leading individual in her practice area advising clients in investigations involving allegations of corruption, cartels, tax and investment fraud and contentious financial services.
 She has advised directors and companies in the UK and internationally for over 20 years.
 She represents companies and individuals investigated by the SFO, FCA, CMA and HMRC and those who are subject to mutual legal assistance requests from criminal authorities abroad.

 Jo's corporate representations range from advising a U.S. parent whose subsidiary agreed to a civil recovery order with the SFO, conducting an independent review for a UK casino chain, advising an online gambling platform in respect of a money laundering investigation and advising a sovereign wealth fund involved in a high profile sanctions matter.
 She has advised numerous companies on corruption, money laundering and fraud issues.
 She has acted for individuals in relation to investigations into Unaoil, Patisserie Valerie, Quindell, Rolls Royce, and a multinational tobacco company.
 She also has deep experience with insider dealing prosecutions and market abuse investigations.
 She was involved in the Leveson Inquiry into the culture, practices and ethics of the British press and the Manchester Arena Inquest/Inquiry.

 She has a particular interest in bribery & corruption, environmental crime and greenwashing and regularly writes and speaks on these subjects.